-Here I have come up with some tips to help you plan and prepare for your time on Koh Phangan and the Full Moon Party.
+Here I have created this useful guide to help you plan and prepare for your time on Koh Phangan and the Full Moon Party.

 How to get there